PROTECTING THE ENVIRONMENT

 Please review the 811 Pipeline Safety brochure for more information and resources on pipeline safety.

 An easement is a right to make use of another person’s property.
-If we are considering building a pipeline or a related facility on or adjacent to your property, we will reach out to you early in the process as we study the route and asses its environmental impact.
+If we are considering building a pipeline or a related facility on or adjacent to your property, we will reach out to you early in the process as we study the route and assess its environmental impact.
 We may ask you for an easement or an option to purchase some of your property to establish rights-of-way for construction and operation of a pipeline or other facilities.

 811 CALL BEFORE YOU DIG

 Accidental “dig-ins” by property owners or contractors make up the majority of pipeline accidents.
-Dig-ins are preventable only if owners or excavators will contact pipeline companies BEFORE they attempt to dig.
+Dig-ins are preventable only if owners or excavators contact pipeline companies BEFORE they attempt to dig.
 A pipeline marker will not necessarily indicate the exact location or direction of a pipeline.

 You can help maintain the integrity of the pipeline system and prevent accidents by using the nationwide Call Before You Dig service, available by calling 811.
 Anyone who will be digging or excavating using mechanized equipment — commercial contractors, road maintenance crews, telephone pole installers, fence builders, landscape companies or homeowners who may be digging a drainage ditch, installing a fence or building an addition — can make one telephone call to give notice of their plans to dig in a specific area.